koernerclaudia/CMDB-Live/README.md

 - **Update Profile/My Profile View:** Users can change their user information (username, password, email address) and also de-register / delete their account completely

 *Further features, I hope to implement soon:*
-- Our buildout the MongoDB around genre, directors and actors
+- Build out the MongoDB around genre, directors and actors
 - Add more views for genre, directors and actors
 - Add an option to make a watchlist (similar to list of favourites)
 - Let users share movies with others
 - Let users suggest movies to add to the database (provide a form - POST to the API)
 - Username and Password reset when logged out.
-- Filtering movies by alphabet, actor ... etc.
 - or also: Possibly find an adequate open API movie database to connect to (the purpose of our task was to build an API ourselves, so this was not an option.)
 - Moving the API documentation to Swagger